Travel Nursing with a Pet can have its own questions and difficulties.

 - Increased preparation.
 If you’re going to take a weekend away and explore the local area, you will either have to plan to take your pet with you or find alternate care.
 Not only can this be expensive, but you DO have to plan for it.

-Do you have experience traveling with your pet?
+Do you have experience travel nursing with your pet?
 Leave your suggestions and comments below.